python-microscopy/python-microscopy/doc/BasicAcquisition.rst

 If you are doing multi-colour imaging, make sure you have a current shift field.
 If not, acquire a new one using a beads slide (see the ShiftField_ section).
 Now might also be a good time to let the software know about the shiftfield using the ``Controls->Splitter->Set Shift Field`` menu item.
 This will mean that shifts get corrected in the live unmixing view.
 It will also mean *(NEW)* that the shift field data gets propagated to the analysis for you and you don't need to enter it every time.

 It is useful to setup the acquisition protocol at this stage.
 For standard imaging with IR dyes this should be ``Prebleach671``.
-If you need to do something different, see Protocols_ or AdvancedImaging_.
+If you need to do something different, see :ref:`Protocols` or AdvancedImaging_.

 Putting your sample on the scope